The Bunker (book): Methodology and controversy

 O'Donnell asserted that his method - interviewing the witnesses - is superior to the methods used by academics, noting that much of the written documentation was burned or otherwise destroyed in the final days of the war.
 Also, written accounts do not allow the writer to "read" a person's expression.
 O'Donnell even noted that many of the people he interviewed, to make a point, would literally "act out" scenes, a touch not found in historical archives.

 Furthermore, he disputed the reliability of the interrogations of witnesses in 1945, which are used as primary sources by most historians.
 He argued that these interrogations, because of the recent occurrence of the bunker events, the end of the war, and worries over possible criminal charges, were about as accurate as "asking the shell-shocked to describe exactly the burst of artillery."
 Moreover, many witnesses admitted that they either lied or withheld information during their 1945 interviews, mainly due to pressure from their interrogators (this was especially true of those captured by the Soviets).
 O'Donnell argued that the witnesses needed time to "digest" their experiences.

-However, many critics dispute whether this method was the most reliable.
+However, critics dispute whether this method was the most reliable.
 The most cited example was O'Donnell's complete acceptance of Albert Speer's claim to have tried to assassinate Hitler.
-While many professional historians dispute this claim due to lack of evidence, O'Donnell wrote about it unquestioningly.
+While professional historians dispute this claim due to lack of evidence, O'Donnell wrote about it unquestioningly.
 It is arguable that, if one compares the accounts written in The Bunker with those in Inside the Third Reich, that O'Donnell presents the supposed assassination attempt as more dramatic and purposeful.
 Admittedly, O'Donnell befriended Speer, and interviewed him 17 times for the book, more than any other witness.

 O'Donnell also used hearsay evidence.
 He used Dr. Schenck for this on numerous occasions, first to discuss Hitler's health (since Hitler's personal SS physician, Haase, died in Russian captivity), and to discuss Hitler's final conversation with his friend Walther Hewel (who committed suicide right in front of Schenck).

 O'Donnell states other theories of the bunker events, some of which are criticized because of the above methodology.
 To name a few: